SpectraL519/pyconstclasses/README.md

 > [!NOTE]
 > To test the package build locally it is recommended to use a sepparate virtual environment.

-### Uploading

-To upload the package to [pypi](https://pypi.org/) do the following:

-* Make sure that the `twine` package is installed in your python environment: `pip show twine`
-* Upload the package to the testpypi repository:
-    ```shell
-    python -m twine upload --repository testpypi dist/*
-    ```
-* Verify wether the package has been succesfully uploaded by installing it to your python (virtual) environment:
-    ```shell
-    python -m pip install --index-url https://test.pypi.org/simple/ --no-deps pyconstclasses
-    ```
-* Verify the installation by running the example programs
-* If no problem occured, upload the package to [pypi](https://pypi.org/):
-    ```shell
-    twine upload dist/*
-    ```
-* Verify wether the package has been succesfully uploaded by installing it to your python (virtual) environment:
-    ```shell
-    python -m pip install pyconstclasses
-    ```
-* Verify the installation by running the example programs

 ### Testing: